ngouy/projet04_libftasm/README.md

 # projet04_libftasm
-Some function in Assembly language
+Some function in Assembly language with a very quick-written main test.